-After you caused a car accident, it is important to understand your insurance options.
-Again, your options will depend on the state in which you live or where the accident happened.
+After you caused a car accident, it is important to understand your insurance options fully.
+Your options will depend on the state you live in and/or where the accident happened.

-In a fault-based state, you will file an insurance claim with the company that covers the at-fault driver.
-That driver’s policy should provide benefits for an accident victim’s medical costs and other losses.
-If the company alleges you were partially to blame, they will certainly use that as a justification to reduce a settlement offer for you, though you may still be able to recover for some of your losses.
+In a fault-based state, you will file an insurance claim with at-fault driver's insurance company.
+That driver’s insurance policy should provide benefits for an accident victim’s medical expenses and other losses.
+If the company claims you were also partially to blame, they will certainly use that as a justification to reduce a settlement offer for you, though you may still be able to recover for some of your losses.

 Personal Injury Protection (PIP) Insurance

 PIP insurance is no-fault coverage required in no-fault states.
 However, many fault-based states, such as Texas, also require insurance companies to offer PIP coverage for drivers.
-In fact, if a driver refuses to purchase this coverage, they must do so in writing.
+In fact, if a driver declines this coverage, they must do so in writing.

-If you are 100 percent at fault for a crash (or more than 51 percent in a modified comparative fault state), your PIP insurance can provide valuable assistance.
+If you are 100% at fault for a crash (or more than 51% in a modified comparative fault state), your PIP insurance can provide valuable assistance.
 This coverage will not take your fault into account, and you can seek benefits to pay for medical treatment and reimburse you for lost wages up to your policy limits.

 Other types of supplemental coverage can also come in handy in this situation.
-These can include emergency coverage such as the policies offered by Aflac and similar companies.
+This includes emergency coverage such as the policies offered by Aflac and similar companies.
 You may also have purchased medical payments coverage, known as MedPay.
-This can help you pay copays and other out-of-pocket expenses for your medical treatment.
+MedPay can help you pay copays and other out-of-pocket expenses for your medical treatment.